microsoft/rnx-kit/.changeset/weak-lemons-argue.md

 "@rnx-kit/cli": patch
 ---

-A fresh coat of painting for CLI's menu/help message
+Put a fresh coat of paint on CLI's menu/help message